JKTKops/Write-You-a-Haskell-2/Chapter 8/Chapter 8 - Design of ProtoHaskell.md

     , cls_hrchy :: ClsEnv.ClsHeirarchy   -- Typeclass heirarchy
     }
 ```
 Of course all of this is subject to change, because I'm learning as I go.
 In particular, the state doesn't contain the `PhSyn` AST.
 This is because we'll follow GHC's example and parameterize our AST by the type of identifiers in it.
 We'll manually thread the different AST type through the pipeline.
-The `CoreSyn` AST on the other hand will only ever have one type of identifier.
+The `CoreSyn` AST on the other hand will only ever have one type of identifier (the `Expr` type will be parameterized by the types of the binders, but it will always be parameterized by `CoreBndr` between compiler phases).

 I won't necessarily follow the original chapter plan, but for the next several chapters we will be incrementally building a series of transformations.